 Turns out, it wasn’t.
 Skinny jeans are still here — like it or not.

-As for what will come in the new year, spring 2022 collections have already predicted that the 2010s — the era of skater skirts, thigh-high socks, cross T-shirts, and colorful jeans — are making a comeback, and with it high-low hemlines, gladiator sandals, fringe, and colorblocking.
+For a while now, we've witnessed the return of the 2010s — the era of skater skirts, thigh-high socks, cross T-shirts, and colorful jeans — with high-low hemlines, gladiator sandals, fringe, and colorblocking already seen on the runways.
 The recent spike in demand for skinny jeans may just be that: a dormant trend holding out until its companions come out to play for the upcoming spring season.
 So hold on to your skinny jeans, millennials.
 They might come in handy soon.

 If you’re missing a pair, the options below might be a good solution.